To say the fitness ecommerce industry is pumping would be an understatement.

 The fitness ecommerce market is ripe with opportunity for ambitious entrepreneurs and businesses with the know-how and drive to scale their business.

 The ecommerce websites in this article have taught us the importance of:

 - Using customer data helps inform decisions

-- Giving your users an incentive to stay motivated helps build loyalty
+- Giving your users an incentive to stay motivated, which helps build loyalty

-- Leveraging social media for a global marketplace helps reach customers worldwide
+- Leveraging social media for a global marketplace, which helps reach customers worldwide

 The adage of thinking outside the box (or in this case, thinking outside the gym) isn’t dead just yet.